-- The discovery of hydrogen ended the belief of water as a separate element.
+- The discovery of hydrogen ended the belief in water as a separate element.

 7. What Are The Properties Of Hydrogen – Hydrogen Properties – Properties Of Hydrogen Gas

-- The properties of hydrogen fall in two categories:
+- The properties of hydrogen fall into two categories:

 - Physical properties